Jerry Skotadis

-Jerry Skotadis (born 7 March 2000), is an Australian professional footballer who plays as a defensive midfielder for Macarthur FC.
+Jerry Skotadis (born 7 March 2000) is an Australian professional soccer player who last played as a defensive midfielder for Sutherland Sharks in the NPL NSW.

 Club career

 Sydney FC

 On 21 May 2019, Skotadis made his professional debut in the 2019 AFC Champions League in a group stage match against Kawasaki Frontale, replacing Cameron Devlin in the 84th minute as they went on to lose 4–0, being eliminated from the competition.

 Western United

 On 19 October 2019, Skotadis signed a scholarship contract with Western United for the 2019–20 season.
 He made his debut in United's Round 9 clash against Melbourne Victory, playing the full 90 minutes in the 3–1 win.
 On 24 January 2020, after 6 A-League appearances, he penned a two-year contract extension with Western United.
 Two days later, he provided the assist for Alessandro Diamanti's equaliser in a 4–3 loss to Adelaide United at Coopers Stadium.